 MAPR Thesis Support

 Funds will be used to purchase supplies* (e.g., software, bioassay supplies, testing forms), equipment*, travel directly related to conducting the research, advertisements for recruitment, and/or for participant payment.
-Funds may not be used for travel, graduate or undergraduate salary, or conference-related activities.
+Funds may not be used for conference travel, graduate or undergraduate salary, or conference-related activities.
 Applicants must complete the online application form (gold button on the top right of this page).
 Thesis mentors may be consulted to confirm they approve of the funding request.
 Funds will be disbursed to the faculty mentor, who will be responsible for documenting disbursement to participants or purchase of supplies and/or equipment.